Akshay Sura - Partner

 Lets take a look at how this looks in the Sitecore XP by using the Sitecore Content Hub DAM Connector.

 As you can see, it uses the title by default.
 As mentioned, we tried to find a solution by customizing the Sitecore Content Hub DAM connector.
-Thanks to Yannick Wautelet and Sumith Damodaran, we found a solution which did not need any code but you do need the Super User access to your Sitecore Content Hub instance.
+Thanks to Yannick Wautelet and Sumith Damodaran, we found a solution that did not need any code but you do need the Super User access to your Sitecore Content Hub instance.

 Go to the Manage section and select the Pages section.
-Select Sitecore DAM Connect page.
+Select the Sitecore DAM Connect page.
 You would have to do the following actions on Approved Assets and Pending Approval.

 Here change it to the Alt field you want to use.

-Also add the Alt field to the fields collection.
+Also, add the Alt field to the fields collection.